hamstar/hostess/README.md

     $ hostess create mysite.local http://www.startpage.com /start

 This will make new virtual host at mysite.local/start that will show StartPage.

+### Show virtual host logs

+For viewing log files you can use the log command: `hostess log domain level`.

+    $ hostess log my.site 				# shows the error log by default
+    $ hostess log my.site.com error		# shows the error log
+    $ hostess log my.site.com e 		# shows the error log
+    $ hostess log my.site.com a 		# shows the access log
+    $ hostess log my.site.com r 		# shows the rewrite log

+The above commands make it easier to view virtual host logs.
+Omitting the level arguments defaults to showing the error log.
+Otherwise you can use rewrite/r, error/e or access/a.
+Easy!

 ## TODO